To consciously manifest means to consciously decide what you want to create before doing anything else.

 Now you just need to decide where your vision board will fit into your life.
 Mine lives on the wall next to my bed so that I can see my dreams before I go to sleep and as soon as I wake up.
 This is also next to my meditation corner, so I can focus on all of the images and be grateful for them in advance during meditation.

 I hope that your new vision board delivers you everything that you ask for, and most importantly, makes you feel more inspired than ever to go out and chase your dreams.
-When the images on your board walk in your life as tangible objects or situations, then please don’t forget to tell me about it – I would love to know and celebrate with you! 🏆
+When the images on your board walk into your life as tangible objects or situations, then please don’t forget to tell me about it – I would love to know and celebrate with you! 🏆

 + Don’t forget to print off your cheque from the Universe for your money vision ↠ download & print yours here